All Episodes

 The debates will matter.

-And uh I think you don't think Biden's gonna come in and drop the kitchen.
+And I think you don't think Biden is going to come in and drop the kitchen.

-So unless somebody else gets in, is nobody else.
+So, unless somebody else gets in, there's nobody else.

-Tomorrow night, Thursday night, Houston, you're gonna see the field.
+Look, tomorrow night, Thursday night, Houston, you're going to see the field.

-There's only three of them that got a shot.
+There's only three of them that got a shot, all right?

 You can't put a socialist in there.

-Uh the big money democrats behind the scenes are saying we can't put these people up.
+The big money Democrats behind the scenes are saying we can't put these people up.

-If you read, there's an interesting op-ed in the Wall Street Journal today that everyone should read, uh, by Phil Graham and some other guy, I don't uh remember his name.
+If you read, there's an interesting op-ed in the Wall Street Journal today that everyone should read by Phil Graham and some other guy.

-One is now every Democrat is attacking Biden from Ed Rendell to uh to Axlrod.
+One is now every Democrat is attacking Biden from Ed Rendell to Axelrod.

 It's reported Hillary is now advising Warren.

-But when the New York Times and the Washington Post bailed on him on the same day and they started attacking, you know, this is beyond, you know, uh some type of gaff, this is a problem.
+But when the New York Times and the Washington Post bailed on him on the same day and they started attacking, you know, this is beyond, you know, some type of gaffe.

 I sense the establishment has turned on him.

-But once they turn on him anything anymore.
+Once they turn on him, it doesn't mean anything anymore.

-Well, it well, that's my point too, because if the establishment doesn't mean anything anymore, then Biden's toast.
+Well, that's my point, too, because if the establishment doesn't mean anything anymore, then Biden's toast.

-That Trump was able to go around the establishment, every single one of them, whether it be the Republican apparatus or the press and go right to the folks.
+Yeah, because that, and man, that's a theme of the United States of Trump, that Trump was able to go around the establishment, every single one of them, whether it be the Republican apparatus or the press, and go right to the folks.

-Doesn't matter whether Axelrod on CNN doesn't want uh Biden because nobody watches CNN.
+Doesn't matter whether Axelrod on CNN doesn't want Biden because nobody watches CNN.

 When you have literally the heart and soul of the resistance, even if you want to call it, being the Washington Post, New York Times, and that conventional wisdom was that Joe Biden would get the nomination, but they now see his frailty.